PrefectHQ/prefect-helm/README.md

 2. Install the Helm chart

-    Each chart will require some specific configuration values to be provided, see the individual chart Readme's for more information on configuring and installing the chart.
+    Each chart will require some specific configuration values to be provided, see the individual chart README's for more information on configuring and installing the chart.

     If chart installation fails, run the same command with `--debug` to see additional diagnostic information.